asual/jquery-address/README.md

 ### 05/18/2010 - jQuery Address 1.2.1

-- Issue 6: Using <a> without href attr causes error.
+- Issue 6: Using links without a href attribute causes an error.
 - Issue 5: Setting parameter = 0 removes it from address.

 ### 05/05/2010 - jQuery Address 1.2